-• Developing biomass fuel harvest and transport infrastructure can open the door to other forest management enterprises.
+- Developing biomass fuel harvest and transport infrastructure can open the door to other forest management enterprises. - It may be possible to sell fuel offset credits to a carbon exchange such as Chicago Climate Exchange (CCX) to produce an additional revenue stream.

 Having markets for lower grade forest products discourages "high grading" and usually results in better forest management practices.

 Additional Costs: